 - Therefore exempt from virtually all CD requirements other than that invoices must be kept for a minimum of two years.

 Standard operating procedures

-Regulations made under the Health Act 2006 require each healthcare organisation to appoint an Accountable Officer, responsible for the safe and effective use of Controlled Drugs (CDs) in their organisation.
+Regulations made under the Health Act 2006 require each healthcare organisation to appoint an Accountable Officer, responsible for the safe and effective use of CDs in their organisation.
 The Regulations also introduce standard operating procedures (SOPs) for the use and management of CDs.
 GP practices will need to have an appropriate process in place to agree and adopt SOPs for their use.

 - An SOP is a document that describes the responsibilities and the procedures, including audit, necessary to manage CDs safely and accountably.
-The standard operating procedures must include:
+The SOPs must include:

-- Who is to be alerted if complications arise
+- The person who is to be alerted if complications arise.

 - Record keeping, including:

 - Maintaining relevant CD registers under misuse of drugs legislation